Cloud vs On-Premise vs Hybrid: Make Your Strategic Choice

 ๐ฎ Future Perspective 2025 and Beyond

-The Dutch IT landscape will be shaped in the coming years by various trends:
+The European IT landscape will be shaped in the coming years by various trends:

 ๐๏ธ Government Policy

-Revision of government-wide cloud policy with focus on digital sovereignty and European alternatives.
+Revision of government cloud policies with focus on digital sovereignty and European alternatives.

 ๐ค AI-driven Hybrid